sweagleExpert/microServiceExample/README.md

 - Upload configuration data in Sweagle for each and every microservice and environment profile (e.g. default, development, production etc.).
 Following are instructions/screenshots for profile: 'default'

-**Key names & Key values should bto e inherited in every node in the dimension**
+**Key names & values should to be inherited in every node in the dimension**

 >
 > | Key | Value |